Tomorrow Woman: Fictional character biography

-Despite dying in the same issue in which she debuted, Tomorrow Woman gained some popularity with fans and so her short time with the League was expanded on in the one-shot issue JLA: Tomorrow Woman (1998).
+Tomorrow Woman's short time with the League was expanded on in the one-shot issue JLA: Tomorrow Woman (1998).
 This flashback story depicts Tomorrow Woman having telepathy as well as telekinesis and being aware of her true programming earlier.
 She is initially cynical in her attitude towards the team and finds their trust of her laughable.
 Her views change after she is emotionally affected by her experiences in saving children and then experiencing compassion rather than judgment from the League when she acts rashly or negatively.
 Initially asking to be allowed to kill the team sooner rather than continue to experience these new and confusing emotions, she later determines that if the time comes to attack the team she will find a way to save them instead and prove she is greater than her programming.

 Tomorrow Woman made a third appearance in the Hourman series.
-The third Hourman, an android with time manipulation powers that last for an hour, is exploring the nature of artificial life.
-He decides to revive Tomorrow Woman.
+The third Hourman, an android with time manipulation powers that last for an hour, is exploring the nature of artificial life and decides to revive Tomorrow Woman.
 They discuss his moral quandary but then Tomorrow Woman insists on using her last 50 minutes of borrowed time to help whoever she can.
-While acting heroically and saving lives, she teaches Hourman the value and lasting effects of heroic action, and the two feel a bond.
-When the hour ends, Tomorrow Woman vanishes and Hourman mourns her.
+When the hour ends, Tomorrow Woman vanishes.

 Trinity

-In the 52-issue weekly miniseries Trinity, time and space are disrupted, creating unstable alternate timelines.
-Issues #21–24 depict an Earth of an alternate timeline defended by the Justice Society International (JSA), an alternate version of DC's usual Justice Society team.
-Just as the Justice League includes Superman, Batman, and Wonder Woman as a "trinity" of heroes, the JSI has its own trinity: Black Adam, Green Arrow, and a hero called Tomorrow Woman who resembles the android who served in the JLA in the original timeline.
-This hero, who is also telepathic and telekinetic, initially has no cover identity but then her unstable reality shifts and she becomes a version of Tomorrow Woman who is also secretly GBS TV news reporter Clara Kendall.
-Later on, Clara discovers she is actually an android.
-After helping to restore reality and nearly sacrificing herself in the process, her timeline is restored as a reward.
+In the series Trinity, time and space are disrupted, creating unstable alternate timelines.
+Issues #21–23 depict an Earth of an alternate timeline defended by the Justice Society International, a version of the Justice Society.
+Just as the Justice League includes Superman, Batman, and Wonder Woman as a "trinity" of heroes, the Society has its own trinity: Black Adam, Green Arrow, and Tomorrow Woman.
+After helping to restore reality and nearly sacrificing herself in the process, her timeline is restored.
 In the stabilized version of her timeline, Clara discovers she is a biological human rather than an android.

+Absolute Power

+Tomorrow Woman is reintroduced following The New 52 continuity reboot and the DC Rebirth relaunch, which rewrote the history of the DC Comics universe.
+Her original creation and sacrifice remains intact.
+Following her destruction, Anthony Ivo recovers Tomorrow Woman's remains and attempts to rebuild her.
+However, Green Arrow and his allies attack Ivo, forcing Tomorrow Woman to defend him in an incomplete state.